Pediatric Preventive Guidelines:

 Follow-Up Care for Children Prescribed ADHD Medication (ADD) HEDIS®

-The percentage of children newly prescribed attention-deficit/hyperactivity disorder medication (ADHD) who had at least three follow-up visits within a 10-month period, one of which was within 30 days of when the first ADHD medication was dispensed.
-Two rates reported:
+The percentage of children newly prescribed attention-deficit/hyperactivity disorder (ADHD) medication who had at least three follow-up visits within a 300-day (10-month) period, one of which was within 30 days of when the first ADHD medication was dispensed.
+Two rates are reported:

 -

-Initiation Phase: The percentage of members 6-12 years of age with an ambulatory prescription dispensed for ADHD medication, who had one follow-up visit with a practitioner with prescribing authority during the 30-day Initiation Phase.
+Initiation Phase: The percentage of members 6–12 years old with a prescription dispensed for ADHD medication, who had one follow-up visit with a practitioner with prescribing authority during the 30-day initiation phase.

 -

-Continuation and Maintenance Phase: The percentage of members 6-12 years of age with an ambulatory prescription dispensed for ADHD medication, who remained on the medication for at least 210 days and who, in addition to the visit in the Initiation Phase, had at least two follow-up visits with a practitioner within 270 days (9 months) after the Initiation Phase ended.
+Continuation and Maintenance Phase: The percentage of members 6–12 years old with a prescription dispensed for ADHD medication, who remained on the medication for at least 210 days and who, in addition to the visit in the initiation phase, had at least two follow-up visits with a practitioner within 270 days (9 months) after the Initiation Phase ended.

 Nationally Recognized Sources